aces/Loris-MRI/docs/05-PipelineLaunchOptions.md

 # 5.0 - Pipeline Launch options

 Scans upload into LORIS and insertion pipeline's triggering can be done in a few ways depending on each project's needs.
-The best choice will depend on whether for example data is collected retrospectively or prospectively, and/or whether the MRI protocol is harmonized across all the sites involved in the study.
+The best choice will depend on the study workflow and protocol.
+For example, it will depend on whether data is collected retrospectively or prospectively, and/or whether the MRI protocol is harmonized across all the sites involved in the study.

-The different options available are graphically illustrated in the graph below.
+The different options available are illustrated in the graph below.

 ![PipelineLaunchOptions](images/PipelineLaunchOptions.png)